 Activities that cause back pain

-Working in a physical environment, you are taught the correct way to lift heavy objects.
+In a physical environment, they teach you the correct way to lift heavy objects.
 If you fail to use your legs to pick something up, you are putting significant stress on your back, leading to injuries.

 Consequently, if you are trying to lift something that is too heavy for you to move, an injury will be the result.
 Abrupt movements, turns, or awkward posture when moving heavy objects will cause your back to become inflamed.